dhaivatmehta-2/EduJunior/README.md

            -splash screen (the app has a start up animation page)

             ^these features are designed to entertain as well as provide knowledge at the same time.

+*There is a video in the main branch of a demo showing the working of the app Thank you for your time :)